bartonhammond/snowflake-hapi-openshift/src/docs/README.md

 *  You can now checkout your application at:[ http://mysnowflake-$yournamespace.rhcloud.com](http://mysnowflake-$yournamespace.rhcloud.com/)

-* If you want to have this project also in your GitHub account follow these steps but be **WARNED**: unless you use a "Private" repository, your
+* If you want to have this project also in your personal GitHub account also, follow these steps but be **WARNED**: unless you use a "Private" repository, your
 ```config.js``` will be visible.

   * https://forums.openshift.com/how-to-keep-a-github-repository-and-an-openshift-repository-in-sync